Wester4253/Wester4253/README.md

 <h1 align="center">Hi 👋!
-My name is Noa Butterfield and I'm a High School Studen from BC Canada</h1>
+My name is Noa Butterfield and I'm a High School Student from BC Canada</h1>

 ###